Vila Nova de Gaia, Portugal

-A splendid set of old cellars in the center of Funchal, the Blandy family’s lodge includes a museum, bistro, and wine shop.
-It also offers a variety of tours.
+A splendid set of old cellars in the center of Funchal, the Blandy family’s lodge includes a museum, bistro and wine shop, and offers a variety of tours.

-This family producer in Vinho Verde has made its name as a specialist in Alvarinho and offers tastings and lunches at its beautiful estate near the Galician border.
+This family producer in Vinho Verde has made its name as a specialist in Alvarinho and offers tastings and lunches at its beautiful estate in Melgaço near the Galician border.

-This award-winning Alentejo producer has wine tourism at the heart of its business, offering an acclaimed boutique hotel and restaurant, as well as a variety of different tour options.
+This award-winning Alentejo producer has wine tourism at the heart of its business, offering an acclaimed boutique hotel and restaurant as well as a variety of different visit options.

-The Symington family has two of the best options for Port visits: the delightful visitor center at Bomfim in Pinhão, and the fine Graham’s lodge in Vila Nova de Gaia.
+The Symington family has two of the best options for visiting in the Douro: the delightful visitor center at Bomfim in Pinhão, and the fine Graham’s lodge in Vila Nova de Gaia.

-With a boutique wine hotel and manor house to hire on site, Quinta do Vallado also welcomes visitors to its stylish modern winery in a beautiful setting in Régua.
+With a boutique wine hotel and manor house for hire on site, Quinta do Vallado also welcomes visitors to its stylish, modern winery in a beautiful setting in Régua.

-One of the first Douro producers to open its doors to tourists, Fonseca’s beautiful quinta offers wine- and-food pairings and multilingual audio tours of the vineyards.
+One of the first Douro producers to open its doors to tourists, Fonseca’s beautiful quinta offers wine and food matching and multi-lingual audio tours of the vineyards.

-One of the great names of Portuguese wine, Esporão is also one of the country’s best for wine tourism, with a restaurant, tours, and an architectural center.
+One of the great names of Portuguese wine, Esporão is also one of the country’s best for wine tourism, with a restaurant, range of tours, and an architectural center.